Lyra-Engine/Lyra-Engine/README.md

 However, this being said, users can implement their own choice of shading language following the APIs defined in **Library/SLC/API.h**.

+We also plan to implement the shader reflection API to alleviate the manual pipeline layout creation.
+The shader reflection API design is still in progress.

+## Scene Management

+Our choice of scene management design is based on ECS.
+Historically I have relied on hierarchical scene graph, but this design would gradually couple more operations into the scene node class as the system gets more complicated.
+Therefore, we adopted ECS based scene management system to decouple the scene node entity from all kinds of logic.
+Components can be added or removed independently without modifying the existing node class.
+An implicit scene node hierarchy is still preserved by adding **ParentNode** component, which records the parent entity.

+However, the ECS-based scene management does not naturally support walking the scene hierarchy like walking down a tree.
+Common operations such as frustum culling might be not as efficient.
+Therefore we might want to implement an OctTree as well for culling purpose.

+## Asset Management

+Not started yet.

+## Material System

+Not started yet.

 ## Author(s)